 The results of the Lopez regime are particularly interesting.
 Contrary to my hypothesis, there was not a significant change in the justices' treatment of Commerce Clause cases following the establishment of Lopez doctrine.
 In fact, the constituent term, which indicates the justices' voting behavior in Commerce Clause cases prior to Lopez, suggests that the Rehnquist Court justices were generally supportive of limitations to Congress's Commerce Clause authority, even before Lopez.
 Thus, it appears that the effect of Lopez has likely been overstated.
-While Lopez was the first instance in which the Court struck down an act of Congress under its Commerce Clause authority since the New Deal, this does not mean that the Court entirely deferred to Congress on such matters (e.g., Bednar and Eskridge 1995: 1451).
+While Lopez was the first instance of the Court striking down an act of Congress under its Commerce Clause authority since the New Deal, this does not mean that the Court entirely deferred to Congress on such matters (Bednar and Eskridge 1995, 1451).
 For example, in CTS Corporation v.
-Dynamics Corporation (1987), the Court declined to strike down an Indiana statute as being in violation of the Commerce Clause, in addition to refusing to determine that the law was preempted by the Williams Act, thus further increasing the power of states to regulate the acquisition of control shares in certain types of corporations.
+Dynamics Corporation (1987), the Court declined to strike down an Indiana statute as violating the Commerce Clause, in addition to refusing to determine that the law was pre-empted by the Williams Act, thus further increasing the power of states to regulate the acquisition of control shares in certain types of corporations.
 Similarly, in Northwest Central v.
-State Corporation Commission (1988), the Court refused to invalidate a state law involving gas regulation and also refused to rule that it was preempted by the Natural Gas Act.
-Therefore, it appears unlikely that Lopez signaled a major shift in the justices' treatment of Congress's Commerce Clause authority.
+State Corporation Commission (1988), the Court refused to invalidate a state law involving gas regulation and also would not rule that it was pre-empted by the Natural Gas Act.
+Therefore, it appears unlikely that Lopez signaled a major shift in the justices' treatment of Congress's Commerce Clause authority, which is consistent with arguments made by a number of scholars (Cross 1999: 1322; Friedman 1997, 336) who characterize that decision as anomalous and unlikely to have much impact on the Court's attempts to limit Congressional power.
+As such, it appears best to view Lopez as a somewhat uncharacteristic bump in the road, rather than a major revolution in the Court's treatment of Commerce Clause cases.
+18

 The findings regarding the variables that capture institutional constraints facing the justices reveal mixed results.
 On the one hand, a justice is not more likely to cast a pro-federal government vote when the case involves congressional legislation, as compared to the federal Constitution.
-In fact, this variable is signed in the wrong direction and statistically significant, indicating that a justice is 6% more likely to take the states' rights position when the case implicates an act of Congress.
+In fact, contrary to my expectations, the marginal effect of this variable indicates that a justice is 6 percent more likely to take the states' rights position when the case implicates an act of Congress.
 Thus, these results appear to corroborate Pickerill's (2003) conclusion that one can properly view the Rehnquist Court's federalism decisions as limiting federal legislative powers.
 On the other hand, Table 1 reveals strong evidence that the justices defer to the Solicitor General.
-When the Solicitor General appears as a party opposing a state government, a justice is 12% more likely to vote against the state policy as compared to a case in which the SG does not appear as a party.
-Conversely, when the Solicitor General appears as a litigant supporting the state or local policy, a justice is 13% more likely to take the states' rights position.
-This strong influence also holds for cases in which the Solicitor General appears as an amicus curiae: compared to a case in which the SG does not file an amicus brief, when the Solicitor General files an amicus brief in support of the state policy, a justice is 13% more likely to take the pro-states' rights position.
+When the Solicitor General appears as a party opposing a state government, a justice is 12 percent more likely to vote against the state policy as compared to a case in which the SG does not appear as a party.
+Conversely, when the Solicitor General appears as a litigant supporting the state or local policy, a justice is 13 percent more likely to take the states' rights position.
+This strong influence also holds for cases in which the Solicitor General appears as an amicus curiae: compared to a case in which the Solicitor General does not file an amicus brief, when the Solicitor General files an amicus brief in support of the state policy, a justice is 13 percent more likely to take the pro-states' rights position.
 Thus, while the justices do not appear to respond to congressional constraints, they do defer to the interests of the executive branch in federalism cases.